 An employer is the law firm, government office, court or other entity that employs an articling student.

-During the face-to-face modules, students will not be able to contribute to work in their articling position.
+During the face-to-face sessions, students will not be able to contribute to work in their articling position.
 During online modules, students need to dedicate between 10 and 15 hours a week — sometimes more if the area of law or the skill set is new to the student — to program activities.

-CPLED is a self-directed program, so your encouragement and enthusiasm will keep students focused and committed.
+Your encouragement and enthusiasm will keep students focused and committed.
 Asking them questions about their program and progress can be highly motivational.

 A principal is an individual within the employer’s firm or office who has met eligibility requirements and is approved by the provincial law society to supervise articling students.